 When the tumor is large and is in close vicinity of the optic chiasm, formal visual-field (VF) testing by an ophthalmologist is performed prior to any therapy.
 The same testing is repeated after treatment is begun, to monitor the patient's response to treatment.

-If a pituitary/hypothalamic lesion other than a prolactinoma (such as lymphocytic hypophysitis or a granulomatous condition) is considered, biopsy of the lesion by a neurosurgeon is indicated.
+If a pituitary/hypothalamic lesion other than a prolactinoma (such as lymphocytic hypophysitis or a granulomatous condition) is considered, biopsy of the lesion by a neurosurgeon may be indicated.

 Treatment is indicated if mass effects from the tumor and/or significant effects from hyperprolactinemia are present.